MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-connectivity.md

 In this solution, you'll build a sample environment to:

 > [!div class="checklist"]
-> - Keep data on-premises to meet privacy or regulatory requirements, but keep access to global Azure resources.
+> - Keep data on-premises to meet privacy or regulatory requirements but keep access to global Azure resources.
 > - Maintain a legacy system while using cloud-scaled app deployment and resources in global Azure.

 > [!Tip]
 > ![hybrid-pillars.png](./media/solution-deployment-guide-cross-cloud-scaling/hybrid-pillars.png)
 > Microsoft Azure Stack Hub is an extension of Azure.
 Azure Stack Hub brings the agility and innovation of cloud computing to your on-premises environment, enabling the only hybrid cloud that allows you to build and deploy hybrid apps anywhere.
 >
-> The article [Design Considerations for Hybrid Applications](overview-app-design-considerations.md) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid applications.
+> The article [Hybrid app design considerations](overview-app-design-considerations.md) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid apps.
 The design considerations assist in optimizing hybrid app design, minimizing challenges in production environments.

 ## Prerequisites